arc-eng/cli-demo/iterative-research/README.md

 # 📚 Iterative Research Demo
-This demo showcases how to use PR Pilot to **iteratively explore open-ended questions** by building a knowledge base of Markdown files.
+This demo showcases how to use Arcane Engine to **iteratively explore open-ended questions** by building a knowledge base of Markdown files.

 ## ⚙️ How it Works